eldonjakee08/SSD1306_SSD1315_OLEDController_Driver/README.md

 3. oled_RenderGlyph: Renders a glyph to the OLED screen using the glyph metadata structure.<br>

 *NOTE*
 1. This driver is currently set-up for 128x64px OLED displays.
-You will need to port this to your desired OLED screen resolution by changing the OLED "WIDTH" and "HEIGHT" in the ssd1306_ssd1315.h.
+You will need to port this to your desired OLED screen resolution by changing the OLED "WIDTH" and "HEIGHT" in the ssd1306_ssd1315.h header file.
 You'd also need to add/subtract elements in the OLED_screenBuffer to match your OLED screen resolution.

 2. This driver only supports I2C protcol to communicate with the OLED controller.